Xilinx/SDSoC_Examples/cpp/getting_started/README.md

 Getting Started Examples
 ==================================
 This page contains examples for users who are new to Xilinx SDx OpenCL Flows.
-The focus of the examples is towards code optimization for Xilinx devices.The table lists various categories of examples in suggested order which users can follow.

-__Prerequisites__
- - User is familiar with basics of OpenCL flow.
- - User has gone through SDx tutorial and is familiar with basics of tool functionality and terminology.

  __Examples Table__